CNAC Meeting Minutes for February 26, 2008

 - Simplified summer program

-- The Nutrition Services Division (NSD) is working on a chart that compares SFSP to the School Nutrition Program seamless option including rates and administrative requirements.
+- The NSD is working on a chart that compares SFSP to the School Nutrition Program seamless option including rates and administrative requirements.

 - This simplified reporting procedure is also applicable to the after school snack program that Congress is piloting in California.